Abdulmumin1/Quix/README.md

 <!-- [<img src="https://img.shields.io/badge/flask-red.svg?logo=LOGO">](LINK) -->

 # Contribute
+Code contributions and no-code contributions are welcome.

-It OK, you can always add questions to the database, it counts!
+you can always add questions to the database, it counts!

-visit [quiix.herokuapp.com/contribute](https://quiix.herokuapp.com/contribute) for more info
+visit [quix.onrender.com/contribute](https://quix.onrender.com/contribute) for more info